 Technology can both do the work formerly done by employees and can also manage the work of employees.
 One of our clients, a state department of transportation, employed a Workflow Management System (def. a computer system that manages and defines a series of tasks within an organization to produce a final outcome or outcomes).
 Work in any of three state offices could be managed from any location.
 Employee man-hours were nearly cut in half when this was coupled with the first two strategies described above.
 Examples of technology innovating process can be seen all around us as consumers.
 One side note, it is wise to have an IT resource in the room to assist design teams in optimizing the application of technology to gain the most from their innovative ideas.
 This prevents having to re-design the process once IT is consulted on how they can facilitate the innovative design.

-Be sure you have the preconditions in place we have discussed in earlier articles and then do a gut check as to whether you are ready to trust your front line employees, if put in the hands of a good facilitator with good tools, to create the breakthrough you are looking for.
+Be sure you have the preconditions in place we have discussed in earlier posts and then do a gut check as to whether you are ready to trust your front line employees, if put in the hands of a good facilitator with good tools, to create the breakthrough you are looking for.
 If yes, then it is simply a matter of empowering them to do so.

 If you would like assistance in assessing your readiness for innovation, send us an e-mail.